'Panga' review: Kangana Ranaut's film is a heartwarming tribute to mothers

 In a poignant scene in Ashwiny Iyer Tiwari’s ‘Panga’, as Jaya’s husband and son come to see her off at the station, instead of bidding them farewell, she starts quizzing the two most important men in her life about what all needs to be done at home every day in her absence.
 How many ml of cough syrup does the son have, what time does his school bus come, how many whistles does it take to boil the daal- hurriedly revising the daily routine before she embarks on a difficult journey- givings wings to her long-suppressed dream.
 The scene, along with few other similar moments sum up the ‘Panga’ beautifully and narrates the most heartwarming story of a mother who dares to dream for herself at a time when most are wanting to give up.

-Jaya’s life seems picture perfect when the film begins.
-She has a government job, lives in Bhopal with husband Prashant, an engineer in the Railways and an over-curious 7-year-old son Adi.
+Jaya Nigam's(Kangana Ranaut) life seems picture-perfect when the film begins.
+She has a government job, lives in Bhopal with husband Prashant(Jassie Gill), an engineer in the Railways and an over-curious 7-year-old son Adi.
 While she is a dedicated wife, a loving and anxious mother and a perfect homemaker- in the daily humdrum of life she misses her first love the most.
 She was a National level Kabaddi player once upon a time- and amid domesticity, Jaya misses the court and her old self the most.

 Mind you, she has the most supporting family around and Jaya left sports out of her own will to take care of her son who is born with a medical condition yet she admits to her ever understanding husband then when she looks at herself, she doesn't feel happy.
 The son is a sprightly young boy who insists on her comeback and the couple agrees to humour him for a month.
 But Jaya soon realises that this is her calling and she wants to again get back to the game.
 But taking up sports post domesticity is never easy- a fact that Jaya discovers with every push, every sprint and every bout of game.